0exp/redis_queued_locks/README.md

 `redis_queued_locks` provides two instrumenters:

 - `RedisQueuedLocks::Instrument::ActiveSupport` - `ActiveSupport::Notifications` instrumenter
-  that instrument events via `ActiveSupport::Notifications` api;
+  that instrument events via `ActiveSupport::Notifications` API;
 - `RedisQueuedLocks::Instrument::VoidNotifier` - instrumenter that does nothing;

 By default `RedisQueuedLocks::Client` is configured with the void notifier (which means "instrumentation is disabled").